Best Java IDEs

 Back to top

-Digging into the numbers deeper, and you'll find some interesting trends in the most popular Java IDEs over the past four years.
-IntelliJ IDEA has firmly held the top spot over that timespan, with the Java IDE's popularity only increasing.
-Over that same time period, the popularity of Eclipse has dipped slightly, while adoption of VSCode has picked up steam.
+Digging into the numbers deeper, and you'll find some interesting trends in the most popular Java IDEs when comparing 2024 to 2025.
+IntelliJ IDEA has firmly held the top spot over that timespan, with the Java IDE's popularity only increasing from 71% to 84%.
+Over that same time period, the popularity of Eclipse has dipped slightly from 39% to 28%, while adoption of VS Code has gone from 34% to 31%.
+Respondents could select more than one Java IDE.

 Using Two or More Java IDEs

 Adoption rate is a good proxy for the quality of an IDE, but with one hitch: increasingly, Java developers are using multiple IDEs to meet the needs of their Java development practices.
-In fact, 84% of respondents using IntelliJ IDEA said they use more than one IDE in their Java development practice, with VSCode being the most popular secondary IDE.
+In fact, 42% of respondents say they use more than one Java IDE in their Java development practice.
+Among respondents using IntelliJ IDEA as their primary IDE, 68% also reported using VS Code as a secondary IDE.

 Get the report